1989–90 Los Angeles Clippers season: Regular season

-The Clippers were approaching .500 with a 16–19 start to the regular season, when Harper went down to a knee injury after 28 games.
-The team posted a 7-game losing streak midway through the season, and held a 21–26 record at the All-Star break.
+After a 12–18 start to the regular season, the Clippers won six of their next seven games, and were approaching .500 in winning percentage with an 18–19 record as of January 20, 1990.
+However, the team continued to struggle and held a 21–26 record at the All-Star break.
 At mid-season, the team acquired Winston Garland in a trade with the Golden State Warriors.
-The Clippers lost their final five games of the season, finishing in sixth place in the Pacific Division with a 30–52 record.
+The Clippers posted a seven-game losing streak in February, and lost their final five games of the season, finishing in sixth place in the Pacific Division with a 30–52 record; the team missed the NBA playoffs for the 14th consecutive year.